Manage an event in a bot as described in the following sections:

 - Click Delete in the event heading.

-Example: Trigger a scheduled event on a specific date
+Example: Trigger a schedule event on a specific date

-Trigger a scheduled event automatically at predetermined dates obtained from the app's data.
+Trigger a schedule event automatically at predetermined dates obtained from the app's data.
 This can be done using the Condition

 setting of the scheduled report.